Ayia Napa Exploring Cyprus's superb coastline is a top budget-friendly activity.

 Don’t be talked into ordering the full meze platter in restaurants either – instead, do what Cypriots do: order dish by dish.

 And, tempting as it is, seafood such as red mullet and lobster comes with a hefty price tag.
-Opt for squid and whitebait instead – you’ll pay around €12 - €15 for a generous plateful.
+Opt for squid and whitebait instead – you’ll pay around €15 (£12.60) for a generous plateful.

 Even cheaper are savoury pastries such as tahinopita (tahini pie), tiropita (cheese pie) and eliopita (olive pie) from local bakeries.
 They cost just a couple of euros each.

-It’s the beaches that draw most people to Cyprus.
-You’ll find the best sandy beaches around Ayia Napa and Protaras.
-Access to all beaches is free – but you’ll pay at least €2.50 a day for a lounger and the same again for an umbrella.
+Access to all beaches is free – but you’ll pay at least €2.50 (£2.10) a day for a lounger and the same again for an umbrella.
 You’ll find long, empty stretches of sand unsullied by sunbeds at Lara Bay on the Akamas peninsula, but you’ll need your own transport to get there.

-Look beyond the beaches and you’ll find lots of cheap things to do in Cyprus.
-Most major museums and archaeological sites, such as the spectacular ruins at ancient Kourion, cost around €5 (£4.20) to enter.
-The Cyprus Museum, however, is free to visit, as is the Open Air Sculpture Park on Limassol’s seafront promenade.
+Most of Cyprus’s major museums and archaeological sites, such as the spectacular ruins at ancient Kourion, cost around €5 (£4.20) to enter.

 You’ll also find quirky little village museums full of embroidered costumes, jewellery, old photographs, embroidery and ceramics in villages such as Fiti, Fasoula and Kato Akourdalia.